EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 * PrecisionAndRoundingStrategy.Excel doesn't work in range -1 to 1
 * EPPlus no longer validate defined names on load.
 * Setting the IsRichText property to true don't convert the value to Rich text properly.
+* Xml formatting issue on Saving DrawingXml.
+Thanks to ZaL133 for pull request.

 ## Version 5.5.0
 ### Features